品番

 Windows: A History of Missteps and User Frustration

 Windows has long dominated the desktop market, but this dominance hasn’t always translated to a superior user experience.
-Instead, Microsoft’s operating system has been marked by a series of disappointing releases and persistent issues that have tested even the most loyal users’ patience.
+Instead, Microsoft’s operating system has been marked by a series of disappointing releases and persistent issues.

 The Spectacular Failures: Vista, 8, and 11